PianoTexas International Festival & Academy

 Private Lessons

-The Executive Director is responsible for the allocation of all private lessons, and his decisions are final.
+The Artistic Director oversees the allocation of all private lessons, maintaining balance and artistic integrity throughout the program.

-Additional private lessons are possible, at extra cost, depending on the availability of guest artists.
-The scheduling and fees should be discussed directly between the guest artist and the participant.
+Additional private lessons may be arranged, subject to the availability of guest artists and at an additional cost.
+Scheduling and fees for these lessons should be discussed directly between the guest artist and the participant.

-The repertoire performed during the Festival must be memorized and chosen to represent the highest artistic abilities of the performer.
+All works performed during the festival must be memorized and chosen to highlight each performer’s highest level of artistry, musical maturity, and technical command.

 Scholarship Agreement

-The 24 selected Young Artist Performers must accept the rules, regulations and expectations governing the receipt of a full scholarship to attend the PianoTexas International Festival & Academy.
+The 24 selected Young Artist Performers must accept the rules, regulations and expectations governing the receipt of a tuition scholarship to attend the PianoTexas International Festival & Academy.
+The duration of residence specified on the top of this webpage is required and non-negotiable.

-In accepting an invitation and scholarship to PianoTexas, Young Artist Performers confirm their understanding of, and compliance with, the Program’s rules, regulations and expectations for the duration of the Festival.
+In accepting an invitation and scholarship to PianoTexas, Young Artist performers confirm their understanding of, and compliance with, the Program’s rules and regulations for the duration of the Festival.

 These highly popular, informal question-and-answer sessions provide excellent opportunities for constructive interactive dialogues on such important topics as the music profession, careers, recording, performing, practicing, competitions and understanding of styles.